Please confirm topic selection

 • lateral radiograph often shows ossification of PLL

-• important to evaluate sagittal alignment of cervical spine
+• used to evaluate the sagittal alignment of cervical spine

 • MRI